Rogers Accelerates De-Leveraging Plans With Private Sale of Cogeco Shares

 TORONTO, Dec.
-11, 2023 (GLOBE NEWSWIRE) -- Rogers Communications announced today the sale of all of its shares of Cogeco to Caisse de dépôt et placement du Québec in a private transaction for $829 million.
+12, 2023 (GLOBE NEWSWIRE) -- On December 11, 2023, Rogers Communications Inc. (TSX: RCI.A and RCI.B) (NYSE: RCI) (“RCI”) agreed to sell all of the subordinate voting shares (“SVS”) of Cogeco Inc. (“CGO”) and of Cogeco Communications Inc. (“CCA”) owned by it to Caisse de dépôt et placement du Québec (“CDPQ”) in a private transaction for an aggregate purchase price of approximately $829 million.

-“This sale further demonstrates our commitment to strengthen our investment grade balance sheet and aggressively reduce our debt leverage ratio,” said Tony Staffieri, President and Chief Executive Officer, Rogers.
-“We’re tracking six months ahead on our deleveraging priorities and we’re committed to reducing our debt leverage ratio even further.”
+The shares will be sold for cash at a price of $46.91 per SVS of CGO and $51.40 per SVS of CCA pursuant to a share purchase agreement between RCI and CDPQ.
+Immediately prior to the sale, RCI will own 5,969,390 SVS of CGO and 10,687,925 SVS of CCA, representing approximately 42.6% of the outstanding CGO SVS and approximately 37.1% of the outstanding CCA SVS, respectively.
+Following the sale, RCI will own no SVS of CGO or CCA.

+Early warning reports for each of the above sales will be filed under the profiles of CGO and CCA, respectively, on SEDAR+ at www.sedarplus.ca and may also be obtained by contacting the person named below.
+RCI’s address is 333 Bloor Street East, 10th Floor, Toronto, Ontario, M4W 1G9.
+The head office of each of CGO and CCA is located at 1 Place Ville Marie, Suite 3301, Montréal, Québec, H3B 3N2.

 About Rogers Communications Inc.